Skip to content

 • Have an ample supply of brooms, squeegees, mops and absorbents to remove water.

 • A small emergency generator may be useful.
-The power may go out before a storm comes ashore and may be out for an extended period.
-An emergency generator will allow you to maintain lighting, recharge battery-powered equipment, and power pumps and tools which may be needed for expedient repairs after the storm passes.
+The power may go out and be out for an extended period.
+An emergency generator will allow you to maintain lighting, recharge battery-powered equipment, and power pumps and tools which may be needed for expedient repairs after the flood.

 • Know the vulnerability of your business.
-It will be helpful to know geographical information and infrastructure knowledge of your location.
+Geographical information and infrastructure knowledge of your location will be of great benefit.

 • Review your list of major equipment and furnishings to determine which items need to be protected or removed and how you plan to do it.